Cash vs. accrual accounting: Which is right for your business?

 In accounting, there are two primary methods—accrual and cash basis.
-The main difference between accrual vs. cash basis accounting is in how and when you record income and expenses in your books.
-Each accounting method has advantages and disadvantages, so it is important to understand their differences before choosing which to use for your business.
+The main difference between accrual vs. cash accounting is in how and when you record income and expenses in your books.
+Each accounting method has advantages and disadvantages.

 If you’re not familiar with accrual vs. cash basis accounting, we’ll help you understand what they mean, how they differ, and how they impact your finances.